ShanGGraff/dude-wheres-my-car/README.md

 * 10:00-10:30 : Create firebase database for project.
 Read up on the different authentication types

 * 11:00-12:00 : Researching and trying to figure out firestore app issue.
 Probably a conflicting depency (version)

+##### Saturday, 2/12/2022
+* 6:45- : Researching different layouts.
+How to change header when signed-in as opposed to when signed out.